blairw/ACIS2019/docs/README.md

 ### Papers by Track

-Click on the paper's title to view its PDF file.
+Click on the paper's title to view its record (including link to PDF file).

 | ID | Title | Authors |
 | - | - | - |